 We conserve local farms to retain farmland, support our way of life and help farmers continue supplying food to our region.
 Agriculture is North Carolina’s chief industry.
 When CLC conserves local farms, we are making a significant impact on our regional economy.
 Did you know that produce can travel an average of 1,500 miles from farm to table?
 The conservation of local farms also helps provide, promote and support locally grown and harvested food, so that food from our North Carolina farms gets to our local farmstands, stores and homes more sustainably and efficiently.
 Conservation helps fuel our agricultural and rural economies.
 Farming in North Carolina comprises more than 20 percent of the state’s income, but is at great risk.
 Since 2002, the state has lost more than 6,000 farms and 600,000 acres of farmland, according to the North Carolina Agricultural Development & Farmland Preservation Trust Fund.
 CLC is actively working with farming communities and local governments to support farmland preservation initiatives.
 By conserving farms, we are saving a significant part of our regional heritage. [caption id="attachment_3966" align="alignleft" width="190"] Local Farms[/caption]

 We are leading a regionally significant initiative to enhance our region and connect people to nature.
 When we conserve natural lands and green space, we are providing a community benefit with opportunities to explore, learn and experience nature in a variety of ways.
 As the lead agency for the Carolina Thread Trail (The Thread), CLC is committed to advancing trails, greenways and blueways across the region and providing opportunities for residents and visitors to connect with our natural environment.
 The Thread, is a 15-county, two state initiative designed to inspire and facilitate the creation and development of a regional network of trails, blueways and conservation corridors that will link more than 2.3 million citizens.
 CLC and The Thread work in partnership with Foundation For The Carolinas and many local partners on this initiative.
 CLC conserves lands and uses various funding sources to help create The Thread.
-Currently, 132 miles of The Thread are open to the public in North and South Carolina with 14 active corridors under development.
+Currently, more than 250 miles of The Thread are open to the public in North and South Carolina with 14 active corridors under development.
 Click here more information on the Carolina Thread Trail.
 Click here to read The Thread’s "2012 Report to Communities." [caption id="attachment_8333" align="alignleft" width="190"] Connection to Nature[/caption]

 - Plant Milkweed at our Oct.
 12 Volunteer Workday and Help Save the Monarch Butterfly